How does bone become infected?

 Bacteria infect bone through trauma or surgery, spread from adjacent soft tissue, or bacteremic seeding.
 They then attach to host cells and extracellular matrix components, as well as implanted biomaterials, if present.
 Bacterial strategies to evade the host immune response include elaboration of biofilm, a hydrated matrix that establishes a physical barrier against both host defenses and antibiotics.
 Bacteria embedded in biofilm are also less metabolically active, making them less susceptible to antibiotics.
 Inflammation associated with bacterial toxins and the host immune response leads to bone lysis.
 Over time, as infection becomes chronic, suppuration leads to vascular congestion, raised intraosseous pressure, and ischemia of infected bone.
 The necrotic bone separates from healthy bone to form a sequestrum, a diagnostic finding of chronic osteomyelitis.
 If the dead bone cannot be resorbed, new bone may form from the surrounding healthy bone tissue, encasing the sequestrum in an involucrum.
 The walled-off sequestrum may become functionally similar to an abscess, with bacterial growth continuing in a pocket of necrotic tissue inaccessible to immune surveillance or antibiotics.
 As pressure in the sequestrum builds, infection may erupt through the involucrum, leading to subperiosteal or soft tissue abscesses, or a sinus tract through overlying soft tissue.

 - Failure rates are high in the treatment of osteomyelitis.
 Except for the vertebrae and other bones containing red marrow, most adult bones are not highly vascular.
 Many antibiotics also have marginal bone penetration.
 The problem of antibiotic delivery is often exacerbated by peripheral vascular disease, especially in diabetic patients.
 Dead bone is present in many adult patients with osteomyelitis, and acts as a nidus for relapse after cessation of antibiotics.
-Cure of osteomyelitis requires debridement of dead bone and treatment of ...
+Cure of osteomyelitis requires debridement of dead bone and treatment of peripheral vascular ...